Learn the most common dog health problems your pup might encounter so you can be proactive in maintaining your dog’s

-Prevention: Weekly ear cleaning (particularly for dogs that love to swim or spend time outdoors, and those with longer floppy ears) and other preventive care techniques your vet may recommend as needed.
+Prevention: Weekly ear cleaning (particularly for dogs that love to swim or spend time outdoors, and those with long floppy ears) and other preventive care techniques your vet may recommend as needed.

 Diabetes mellitus, linked to obesity, is a serious health concern which for adult, mature adult and geriatric dogs and cats.
 Just as diabetes is increasing in humans, Banfield hospitals saw a 79.7% increase in canine diabetes since 2006.

 Prevention: Manage your pet’s healthy weight through proper nutrition and exercise (see Woof Report’s favorite site for useful info and tips for pet weight control, petobesityprevention.com).
 Also, monitor your pet’s health and see your vet regularly so he or she can detect any early signs of diabetes.